-Special events - Special events revenue, net of direct donor benefit costs, is recognized when the fundraising event takes place.
+Special events - Special events revenue, net of direct donor benefit costs, is recognized when the event takes place.
+There are no contract assets or contract liabilities related to this revenue stream.

-Fee revenue - Fee revenue consists of administration, consulting, and client fees.
-Fee revenue is recognized as revenue once earned.
+Fee revenue - Fee revenue consists of administration, consulting, and client fees related to government grants and contracts.
+Fee revenue is recognized as revenue once the expenses have been incurred.